Beginning of Main Content

 Public Accounting Standards Committee

-The Public Accounting Standards Committee (PASC) will maintain the Public Accounting Standards that guide the regulation of licensed public accountants by CPA Ontario as well as other CPA Ontario Instruments relating to the Public Accounting Standards that are made by the Council of CPA Ontario pursuant to the authority set out in the Public Accounting Act, 2004 and the Chartered Professional Accountants of Ontario Act, 2017.
+The Public Accounting Standards Committee (PASC) maintains the Public Accounting Standards that guide the regulation of licensed public accountants by CPA Ontario as well as other CPA Ontario Instruments relating to the Public Accounting Standards that are made by the Council of CPA Ontario pursuant to the authority set out in the Public Accounting Act, 2004 and the Chartered Professional Accountants of Ontario Act, 2017.

 Public Accounting Licensing Board